NickKapsanis/COMP1531-Final-Project/assumptions.md

 When testing all files, we assume tests will fail at the intended point, however as all errors have the same error message (as per the specs), there is a possibilty tests match the intended output (error : error), but at incorrect points

+(7)
+Both global and channel owners can add and remove themselves as channel owners